laibashakil/global-air-pollution-analysis/README.md

 1. Clone this GitHub repository to your local machine.

 2. Ensure you have the necessary Python libraries installed.
-You can do this by running:

-    bashCopy code

-    `pip install -r requirements.txt`

 3. Download the dataset from the Kaggle link provided and place it in the project directory.